Castellanos homers twice, Cubs cruise past Brewers 7-1

 TRAINER’S ROOM

-Brewers: Brewers second baseman Keston Hiura left the game in the sixth with left hamstring discomfort. … Manager Craig Counsell said 3B Mike Moustakas is progressing since leaving Monday’s game with pain in his left palm and wrist after being struck by hard-hit groundball, but had no date for his return. … All-Star RHP Brandon Woodruff (strained left oblique) threw off a mound before Friday’s game.
+Brewers: Brewers 2B Keston Hiura left the game in the sixth with left hamstring discomfort and will return to Milwaukee to be evaluated. … Counsell said 3B Mike Moustakas is progressing since leaving Monday’s game with pain in his left palm and wrist after being struck by hard-hit groundball, but had no date for his return. … All-Star RHP Brandon Woodruff (strained left oblique) threw off a mound before Friday’s game.
 He hasn’t pitched since July 21. … Counsell expects LHP Brent Suter and RHP Jimmy Nelson to rejoin the team this weekend.
 Suter underwent Tommy John surgery in July 2018 and Nelson had right shoulder surgery after a baserunning mishap at Wrigley Field in 2017.

 Cubs: 1B Anthony Rizzo (back tightness) sat out his fifth straight game. … C Willson Contreras (strained right hamstring) was scheduled to begin a rehab assignment behind the plate for Triple-A Iowa on Friday night.
 He’s been sidelined since Aug.
 3.